 Gin was often called Mother’s Ruin, but I prefer the evidence that points to the fact that it can actually reduce anxiety and improve your overall mood.

-I also used it nearly thirty years ago to help with pain in my back, when I was confined to bed with a disc problem.
+I also used it over thirty years ago to help with pain in my back, when I was confined to bed with a disc problem.
 Painkillers on their own did not work.
 I was unable to sit up and unable to sleep.
 So, I used to lie in bed, sucking the gin out of the stylist daughter’s bottle (she was 18 months old at the time!) complete with teat.
 I can attest to the fact that it eased the pain.
-I know my poor mother was worried I would become addicted to painkillers or gin or both.
+My poor mother was worried I would become addicted to painkillers or gin or both.
 I didn’t.

 It goes without saying that all alcohol should be taken in moderation.